Top risk factors facing the insurance industry in 2025

 Regulatory dynamics in the insurance sector are never static.
 With each state presenting its unique set of rules and guidelines, companies often find themselves navigating a labyrinth of compliance mandates.

-This ever-changing nature of regulations necessitates that insurers both keep up with the latest updates and also forecast potential shifts to preemptively address them.
+The ever-changing nature of regulations necessitates that insurers both keep up with the latest updates and also forecast potential shifts to preemptively address them.
 Failing to do so can expose firms to hefty fines, legal action and an unwanted reputation.

 2. Cybersecurity threats